Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential clients, working closely with designers to bring their designs to reality.
+- Constructed and installed custom cabinets for residential clients in close collaboration with designers to bring their visions to life.

 5. Education

-Then, you should mention your academic background in relation to carpentry.
-Include the name of the school, the degree or diploma earned (if applicable) and the year of completion.
+Then, you should mention your education and experience related to carpentry.
+Include the name of the institution, the degree/diploma you received (if applicable), and the year of your completion.

 Example: